Extra-judicial political repression in 1968 (2.1)

 30. Boris Zolotukhin

-barrister and counsel to Alexander Ginzburg; he asked for the verdict of not guilty for his defendant.
-Expelled from the Party by the district committee “for his non-Party and un-Soviet line of defence”, removed from his post as director of an office for legal consultations and from the presidium of the Moscow City Bar association.
+Expelled from Party by district committee “for his non-Party and un-Soviet line of defence”.
+Removed as director of an office for legal consultations and from presidium of Moscow City Bar association.

 31. Kirill Ilychev